James Nisbet (missionary): Prince Albert community

 During the times of smallpox epidemics, he created a crude vaccination which saved hundreds of lives.
 He planted crops and gardens to help feed the population during several lean years.
 Two other Red River pioneers assisted him: John McKay and George Flett (related or connected by marriage to Mary MacBeth Nisbet).
 Both were later ordained and continued to be missionaries in the region for the rest of their lives.
 Nisbet also continued missionary travels in the North West, and reached as far away as Edmonton, Alberta, as well as making trips back to Oakville, and to important Presbyterian Church meetings.

 After living in Prince Albert for almost eight years, Nisbet was forced back east to Kildonan due to ill health, initially with his wife.
 Both died there in September 1874, she in the arms of her husband and father, and he a few days later.
+They had four children.

 They were buried in simple graves in the Kildonan Churchyard (off Kildonan Highway at John Black Avenue in present-day North Winnipeg), that were upgraded years later.
 It was noted in an early biographical account for those searching the Kildonan Cemetery to find an early memorial to the Nisbets, to travel far from Kildonan to Prince Albert, the Memorial being the active city and St. Paul's Presbyterian Church.